Language Arts

 Balanced Literacy

 Recent classroom research shows that literacy develops best when a balanced program is in place.
-At the center of our program is the reading and writing workshop, which includes a mini-lesson (explicit modeling and guided practice), independent reading or writing, and partner time.
-In addition to the workshop, the other components of a balanced literacy framework include: Read-aloud with accountable talk, shared reading/writing; Phonics/Word Study; Small Group Instruction (guided reading, strategy lessons, and interventions).
+At the center of our Upper Elementary program at International School Bangkok is the reading and writing workshop, which includes a mini-lesson (explicit modeling and guided practice), independent reading or writing, and partner time.
+In addition to the workshop, the other components of a balanced literacy framework include read-aloud with accountable talk, shared reading/writing, phonics/word study, and small group instruction (guided reading, strategy lessons, and interventions).

 Reading

-At ISB, our curriculum aims at creating independent, lifelong readers through the development of students’ comprehension, fluency, and stamina.
-Throughout the year, students will focus on developing their reading skills and related strategies for both fiction and nonfiction texts.
+International School Bangkok’s Upper Elementary curriculum aims to create independent, lifelong readers by developing comprehension, fluency, and stamina.
+Throughout the year, students will focus on developing their reading skills and related strategies for fiction and nonfiction texts.

 Writing

-Students will develop their skills within the following types of writing: narrative, informational, and argument.
-During writer’s workshop, students will engage in the writing process of generating ideas, rehearsing, drafting, revising, editing, and publishing.
+Students will develop their skills in narrative, informational, and argument writing.
+During the writer's workshop, they will engage in the writing process of generating ideas, rehearsing, drafting, revising, editing, and publishing.

 Listening and Speaking